 Does a Dad have a Chance for Custody or Shared Parenting?

-The most common questions we receive from Fathers who are facing the decision of whether or not to fight for custody of their child is “Does a Father have a real chance to get custody?” and “Does a Father have a chance to get 50\50 Shared Parenting?”
-The answer to both questions is absolutely YES!
+The most common questions we receive from Fathers who are facing the decision of whether or not to fight for custody of their child is “Does a Father have a real chance to get custody?”
+The answer is absolutely YES!
 Under Ohio law, whenever the parents of a child first come to court, whether in a divorce or where they were never married, the court must treat the father and mother as equals when making the custody designation.
 (Also see Child Custody).

 Establishing Father’s Rights – Legal Presumption